-A compact, low cost screw-press designed to pulverize 50-500mg of hard, brittle material such as bone or teeth.
-If fresh tissue is used, the sample is cooled in liquid nitrogen to make the tissue hard and brittle, inserted into in the pre-cooled pulverizer 'nut' and then crushed by manually screwing together the two screw plungers.
-The end result is tissue powdered to the size of grains of table salt or smaller.
-Use as a preliminary step to homogenization or extraction which then will proceed quickly and efficiently using one of several standard cell disruption methods.
-For cryo-pulverization of soft or elastic tissue, see the BioPulverizer.
+A compact, low cost screw-press primarily designed to pulverize 50-500mg of hard, brittle material such as bone or teeth.
+The sample is inserted into in the pre-chilled pulverizer 'nut' and then crushed by manually screwing together two screw plungers.
+Fresh tissue can also be used, but the sample must be first made hard and brittle by freezing in liquid nitrogen.
+The end result is a sample crushed to a powder.
+The device is often used as a preliminary step in processing a sample for subsequent cell homogenization and extraction.
+For cryo-pulverization of larger and/or multiple samples of soft or elastic tissue, see the BioPulverizer.

 - The MicroCryoCrusher consists of a oversized nut and two knobs containing threaded plungers, one long and the other short.